Mendespaz/fastq/README.md

 For sugarcane genomic studies, i recommend using the reference genome of  [Saccharum officinarum x spontaneum](https://www.ncbi.nlm.nih.gov/datasets/genome/GCA_038087645.1/) published by [Zhang et al., 2018 in Nature Genetics.](https://pmc.ncbi.nlm.nih.gov/articles/PMC11041754/)

-First, download the genome from NCBI, unzip it, and then create the BWA index.
+First, download the genome from NCBI and unzip it.

 ```bash
 # 1.1 - Download the reference genome